1972 Montreal Museum of Fine Arts robbery: Later developments

-Due to the minimal news coverage, in January 1973 Bill Bantey put together a circular, Attention: Stolen, depicting the stolen paintings and giving information such as their dimensions, in English and French.
-The idea was to distribute it widely throughout the international art community and familiarize possible buyers with the stolen works, a practice not common in art thefts at the time as most museums did not publicize thefts.
-Major auction houses like Sotheby's and Christie's would not routinely check for whether art offered for sale through them was on lists of stolen works until 1985. "[We hope that] the works become so catalogued and so well-known that it would be unlikely that any collector or museum buyer could innocently purchase them," Bantey told the Gazette.

-The museum and investigators did not make the ransom negotiations in the year after the thefts public knowledge until ten years later.
-"For years we thought our chances of recovery were better keeping everything quiet," said one police detective, explaining the decision.
-"But now our hopes are small.
-Maybe this will stimulate interest and produce something."
-Police were able to confirm what they have described as "certain facts" as a result.

-The recovered Brueghel was kept in storage at the museum by Ruth Jackson for 10 years until a new frame could be purchased, after which it was returned to its prior location.
+The recovered Brueghel was kept in storage at the museum by Ruth Jackson for 10 years until a new frame could be purchased, after which it was returned to public display.
 However, it was later determined that it was not by Brueghel but a student of his; Lacoursière believes the thieves may have chosen to return it due to doubts about its authenticity.
-It nevertheless remains on exhibit.
-(Note: Scholars have come to believe that the two stolen de Heems works are also misattributed, and some doubts have been expressed about the Rembrandt.)
+It nevertheless remains on exhibit as of 2022.
+(Note: Scholars have come to believe that the two stolen de Heem works are also misattributed, and some doubts have been expressed about the Rembrandt.)